rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-4-definition-A*-D*.md

 * `(s > #d)` is true for any `(d in D(s))`

 Note that a partial setup has **no cycles**.
-That is because no set can be a subset and also a superset to another set, except for itself.
-It would need to have fewer and also more elements than that other set.
+That is because no set can be a subset and also a superset to another set.
+It would need to have fewer and also more elements than the other set.
 Because of that, the set of ancestor and descendant sets are disjoint.

 * `(A(s) disjoint-to D(s))` is true

 <!-- ======================================================================= -->
 ## remarks - (sub)setup

-Assuming a **partial setup (T1)** `S` and a set `(s in S)` ..
+Assuming a **partial setup** `S` and a set `(s in S)` ..

 ```
                              |-D(s)-partial--|